ObjectPlayer/ethernaut-ctf/README.md

   - `level-04-telephone.md`: Documentation for the Telephone challenge
   - `level-05-token.md`: Documentation for the Token challenge
   - `level-06-delegation.md`: Documentation for the Delegation challenge
+  - `level-07-force.md`: Documentation for the Force challenge
+  - `level-08-vault.md`: Documentation for the Vault challenge
+  - `level-09-king.md`: Documentation for the King challenge
 - `test/`: Contains test suites for verifying contract functionality

 ## Getting Started